-I am facilitator of the Coastal Quietude quarterly retreat,
+I am the facilitator of the Coastal Quietude quarterly retreat,

 and served on the board of Northwest Cranial Association.

-Inquiry into Yoga asana led to direct study of Ashtanga Yoga
+Inquiry into Yoga asana led to the direct study of Ashtanga Yoga

 with Sri K. Pattabhi Jois in Lakshmipuram, Mysore India in 1997.